Vatican and science at odds again, this time over gender

 Their advocates were quick to condemn it.

-Jason Steidl, a professor of theology at Fordham University in Bronx, New York, said Francis’ name isn’t on the document but his fingerprints certainly appear to be.
+Jason Steidl, a professor of theology at Fordham University in the Bronx, said Francis’ name isn’t on the document but his fingerprints certainly appear to be.

 “It’s clear he’s not in dialogue with recent science,” Steidl said of the pope.
 “This is a straw man he’s been attacking for many years now."